‘We’re an empire now, and when we act, we create our own reality.’

 Or as Baudrillard would say, The simulacrum is true.

 ‘Reality-based’.
 OK, I’ll have that.
 And yet, so far has the relationship between map and territory already travelled on its Baudrillardrian progress towards the ‘death of reality’, it’s actually a put-down.
-‘Reality-based’, in effect, simply means irrelevant.
+‘Reality-based’, in effect, simply means quaintly irrelevant.
 You’re not delusional, you’re reality-based.
-Same thing.

-But that’s not what we’ll say to the world, of course.
+But that’s not what we’ll say to the world.

 ‘And let us never tolerate outrageous conspiracy theories concerning the events of September 11th…’

-People like us, those who fall prey to the ‘false desire to want to know’, were predicted and arrangements were made.
+People like us, those who fall prey to Baudrillard’s ‘false desire’ to know, were predicted and arrangements were made.
 The ‘reality-based community’, in the new conditions, is no threat to the empire, which has the power to create reality.
 To believe that ‘solutions emerge from a judicious study of discernible reality’ is laughable in the Straussian-Platonic world of the noble, imperial lie.
 ‘Reality-based’, here, might almost be a term of contempt.

 Rove believes that these enemies of the lie need not be feared, because the lies are so layered and extensive that they create a trap.
 The ‘conspiracy theorists’ become so fascinated by the studious discernment of reality that it disables them.
 Their conclusions are academic; they make no difference in the real world.
 Mesmerised by visions of the abyss, they are baffled as to how knowledge can be translated into political influence.
 The weight of the new reality is enough to induce a defeatist paralysis, and these gazers into the abyss become isolated in a society they cannot affect.
 No matter how strongly based their knowledge is, their problems of communication are exacerbated by media stratagems until getting through to the inhabitants of the enchanted land becomes virtually impossible.
 How do you teach chess to a beginner so absolute that he believes no such game could possibly exist?
 The system of delusion relies on this cleverly constructed trap, which has kept the realists in their cage for a long time.